josephecombs/fill-flush/README.md

 - why go strictly column by column? why not be MORE laissez-faire and say just manage waves? wave 1, wave 2, wave 3, etc.?
   - this could be an even further improvement and in a way can solve the 1F problem by letting 1F occupy space if it is there - I suspect a few more people can fit the aisle than there are rows so you may lose some value being strict.
 OTOH could lead to conflict

-# Getting Started with Create React App
+# About Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).